rokka-io/rokka-site/source/_references/05-stacks.md

 }
 ```

-Be aware that if you configure such a stack, everyone can download the original source file of all your uploaded images (as long as they know the hash of an image).
-If there's enough demand, we will implement a feature to only enable that for explicitely tagged pictures.
-Just tell us, if you'd like to use such a feature.
+Be aware that if you configure such a stack, everyone can download the original source file of all your uploaded images
+(as long as they know the hash of an image).
+If you want to avoid that, you can use
+the [Protected Stacks feature](./protected-images-and-stacks.html#protected-stacks) to limit access with signed URLs.

 ### Expressions